Mount Kenya Sirimon Route

-The Sirimon route is to Point Lenana, the mountain's third highest point and the highest point achievable without technical rock climbing.
-The effects of altitude are managed by a carefully planned ascent and a rest and acclimatisation day at the high camp (Shiptons Camp).
-To successfully summit Mount Kenya you'll need kit which keeps you warm, dry, protected from the sun/rain and comfortable in the various environments that you'll find yourself in on the way to the summit.
-There is a detailed list via the 'More Information' menu under 'Mount Kenya trek kit list'.
+The effects of altitude are mitigated by a slow ascent with a rest and acclimatisation day at Shiptons Camp.
+We provide all the camping equipment and the staff to provide the meals but your personal clothing will need to keep you warm, dry, protected from the sun/rain and comfortable in the various environments that you'll encounter.
+There is a detailed list under 'Mount Kenya trek kit list'.

-The best months to climb Mount Kenya are traditionally January to March and June to October but it can be climbed all year round.
-The rainy seasons tend to be in April, May and November but nowadays climate change has made it more difficult to predict, December is now often warmer and drier with clear skies.
+The best months to climb Mount Kenya are traditionally January to March and June to October to avoid the rainy season, but it can be climbed all year round.
+Nowadays climate change has made the rains more difficult to predict, and December is now often warmer and drier with clear skies.

 You are welcome to adjust the itinerary and add nights in Nairobi or Naro Moru (or Embu if you descend the Chogoria route), please do talk to us directly to discuss options.
-Ol Pejeta Conservancy is very close to Naro Moru and is a great location for an optional add-on safari, both for day trips and over-nights.
-It is probably the only place in Kenya (aside from Masai Mara) where you have a chance of seeing the 'Big 5' in one day.
-It is also the only place in East Africa where you can see chimpanzee and the only place to see the remaining 'northern white rhino', there are only 3 left on the planet... all in Ol Pejeta.
-We can of course arrange tailor made safari's across East Africa and we're more than happy to build an itinerary to suit your budget and preferences.
+Ol Pejeta Conservancy is very close to Naro Moru and is a great location for an optional add-on safari, both for day trips and over-nights or a visit to one of the Moving Mountains projects we have worked with.

 |1||Transfer from Naro Moru to Mount Kenya National Park Gate.
 Trek to Old Moses Camp|